DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Accessibility and Labels**: We discussed the importance of using `<label>` tags with a `for` attribute to properly associate text with input fields.
 This is an accessibility best practice that ensures screen readers can correctly interpret the purpose of each form field.

 ---

+#### QUIZ

+### Course Step Number: 425

+### Date Researched: 2025-08-08

+### Robust Summary of Best Practices and Modernization

+This quiz focused on the `outline` property in CSS, a fundamental concept for handling user interface states.
+While `outline: none;` is often used to remove the default browser outline, a modern best practice is to provide an alternative visual indicator for focused elements.
+This ensures that the webpage remains accessible for users who navigate with a keyboard or screen reader, maintaining a clear and intuitive user experience.

+---